MCFpy/mcf/docs/source/getting_started.rst

 This guide will walk you through using the **mcf** package to:

-- estimate heterogeneous treatment effects using the Modified Causal Forest.
+- estimate heterogeneous treatment effects using the Modified Causal Forest
-- learn an optimal policy rule based on a Policy Tree.
+- learn an optimal policy rule based on a Policy Tree

 Example data